 I sometimes write articles or make public presentations advocating particular interpretations or modifications of legal rules.
 In addition, I sometimes provide advice to government agencies in the United States and in other countries concerning how their laws or policies might be improved.
 When doing so, I always strive to offer unbiased recommendations.
 However, I occasionally have financial interests that might be affected by the reforms I advocate.
 To minimize the risk of bias in such situations, and to help my audiences decide how much weight my recommendations deserve, I will strive on this page to disclose all forms of financial compensation I have in the past received – or could in the future receive – that might taint my judgment.

 Currently, most of my work falls into four major categories.
 First, I am exploring ways in which legal rules might be modified so as (a) to stimulate the development of drugs that address the diseases that afflict poor countries and then (b) to make those drugs more widely available.
 See A War Not Easily Won.
 In a few instances, I have given presentations concerning my ideas to pharmaceutical companies or their executives; I have not received any compensation for any of those presentations.
 I also occasionally give presentations in “summits” organized by the GLG Institute for executives in pharmaceutical companies and manufacturers of generic drugs; I am paid modest honoraria for those presentations.
+Finally, I frequently give presentations concerning pharmaceutical policy to audiences in universities outside the United States; I do not receive any compensation for those talks.

 Second, I have written about, and still sometimes make public presentations about, ways in which the rules affecting the entertainment industry might be reformed so as to capitalize on the potential economic and cultural benefits of the technologies that are transforming that industry while simultaneously ensuring that the creators of recorded entertainment are fairly compensated.
 In this context, I do have (or have in the past had) some relevant financial interests.
 Specifically: